saberAlex/JavaScript/angularWahlinCourse/code/module3/Readme.txt

 Read about what is $modelValue and $viewValue

-$parse and $eval --> we need to convert the data that the user provide
+$parse and $eval --> we need to convert the data that the user provide using $compile and $interpolate.
+	{ compile: this is to accessing the raw template... and store it }
+	compile - pre-link (RARELY USED) - link/post-link